ICPI/DIV/Documents/Color/How to import Color Palettes into MS Excel, Word, Powerpoint.md

-# How to import Color Palettes into MS
+# How to import Color Palettes into MS Excel, Word, or PowerPoint
-# Instructions
+## Instructions
 1. Download the zip file of Palettes
 2. Right click on the zipped file and Extract the file and save (anywhere)